demianbucik/rpi-radio/README.md

 go build
 ./radio
 ```
 Or simply run with `go run main.go`.
-After running, the server listens for requests on _localhost:8000_.
+After running, the server listens for requests at _localhost:8000_.

 The app will be started in development mode.
 To start the app in production mode, set the environment variable `RADIO_ENV=prod`.